 At Our Level

-Our first and second grade program supports students as they move through their first experience in a multi-age setting at Horizons.
-Focus is placed on social-emotional development, making connections, recognizing and appreciating differences, and fostering a spirit of cooperation.
+Our first and second-grade program supports students as they move through their first experience in a multi-age setting at Horizons.
+The focus is placed on social-emotional development, making connections, recognizing and appreciating differences, and fostering a spirit of cooperation.
 We continue to develop work habits and build stamina while encouraging independent thinking and learning.
 Our literacy curriculum explores reading and writing in a variety of genres.
-In math, our goals are to investigate and develop strong number sense as well as introduce new concepts and tools for problem solving.
-Throughout the students two-year journey at 1-2, we hope to inspire curiosity, joy, and a love of learning.
+In math, our goals are to investigate and develop a strong number sense as well as introduce new concepts and tools for problem-solving.
+Throughout the students’ two-year journey at 1-2, we hope to inspire curiosity, joy, and a love of learning.

 What should you bring to school each day?

 - Food – Even if your child gets a hot lunch, please be sure to provide enough food for 2 daily snack time opportunities.
 Our first snack occurs just before the first recess and the second snack is just before our final recess.
 (Okay, snack doesn’t have to be as cute as these, but I just couldn’t resist…)